The Respond inbox is a vital tool that helps you to proactively engage with the customers who are reaching out to your brand.

-This article will help you learn how to navigate the Inbox filters, so you can create specialized searches for building new workflows for faster and more relevant engagement.
+This article will show you how to navigate the inbox filters so you can create specialized searches for building new workflows for faster and more relevant engagement.

-Tier 1 is the name given to the area that reads “Match at least one of these”.
+Tier 1 is the name given to the section of the Deep Dive that reads “Match at least one of these”.
 Here you can select any number of Tier 1 filters to apply to your search.
 Adding multiple Tier 1 filters increases the range of content to search from, as it builds an “any of these” relationship between each Tier 1 filter selected.

 As an example: adding a “Facebook” filter and a “Twitter” filter will show you results from either Facebook or Twitter.

-Tier 2 is the name given to the area that reads “And at least one of these”.
+Tier 2 is the name given to the section of the Deep Dive that reads “And at least one of these”.
 Tier 2 is similar to Tier 1, where you can add any combination of Tier 2 filters to build an “any of these” relationship.
 However, Tier 2 is reactive to Tier 1.
 Your Tier 2 filter will search within the results from your Tier 1 filters.

 Continuing with the previous example: Using Tier 1 filters “Twitter” and “Facebook”, now add a Tier 2 filter that searches for “New content” to show new content from Twitter or Facebook.

-In your Settings page, you will find the tools to inform and manage Tier Filters.
-Here you can create, remove, and edit your Tier Filters and update their access permissions.
+If you navigate to Manage > Settings > Tier filters you will find the tools you need to inform and manage tier filters.
+Here you can create, remove, and edit your tier filters and update their access permissions.